 If you were to ask someone to name one of the world’s most fantastic railway journeys, they would normally reply with the Trans-Siberian route or the Orient Express, but did you know that Scotland boasts railway excursions that are rated as some of the best?
-As these trains travel through outstanding scenery with mountains, lochs and forest-wooded valleys, you will be fascinated that they compete with anything else in the world.
+How about a Scottish Railway Journey through outstanding scenery with mountains, lochs and forest-wooded valleys?
+You will be fascinated that they compete with anything else in the world.

-If you look on Rent My Caravan you can find Static Caravans for hire in Scotland direct from owners, short or long term breaks.
+If you look at the Rent My Caravan website, you will find Static Caravans for hire in Scotland direct from owners, short or long term breaks.
 You can book one or more Static Caravans as bases for your choice of a Scottish railway journey.

 West Highland Line

-Having recently reopened, after several decades, in September 2015 the Borders line follows the route south from Edinburgh city, deep into the Borders country to the station at Tweedbank, close to the towns of Melrose and Galashiels.
-This Borders region was so loved by Sir Walter Scott, the great Scottish writer, who made his home here at Abbottsford House, near Galashiels.
+Having opened after several decades, the Borders line follows the route south from Edinburgh city, deep into the Borders country to the station at Tweedbank, close to the towns of Melrose and Galashiels.
+This Borders region was so loved by Sir Walter Scott, the great Scottish writer, who made his home here at Abbotsford House, near Galashiels.

 Once the connecting train line for the ferry passengers from Ireland to Stranraer; now a more sedate route from Glasgow, travelling through Robbie Burns country, the rugged hills of the Southern Uplands to the coastline at Stranraer, with impressive sea views and an outlook of the famous Ailsa Craig rock in the distance.